notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 (the beginning of yesterday) and <until> is taken as the latest time it could describe (the end of yesterday).
 Similarly, date:january..february matches from the beginning of January to the end of February.

+If specifying a time range using timestamps in conjunction with the date prefix, each timestamp must be preceded by @ (ASCII hex 40).
+As above, each timestamp is a number representing the number of seconds since 1970-01-01 00:00:00 UTC.
+For example:

+    date:@<initial-timestamp>..@<final-timestamp>

 date:<expr>..! can be used as a shorthand for date:<expr>..<expr>.
 The expansion takes place before interpretation, and thus, for example,